 How long does it take to deploy an image to a server?

-Deployment times are highly variable and depend on things like network bandwidth, throughput, disk IO and CPU speed for the server being provisioned and so forth.
+Deployment times are highly variable and depend on things like network bandwidth, throughput, disk IO and CPU speed for the server being provisioned.
 A benchmark deployment to provision a 10 GB VM in the same data center as the image library is 10 to 20 minutes.
 Deploying a very large image over a WAN or a slow/busy LAN can take an hour or more.